alanhoff/node-bolty/readme.md

 ### Contribute

-To contribute you can try to find an [issue or enchancment][4] and try to implement it, fork the project, implement the code, make tests, add yourself to the [contributors][5] list and send the PR to the master branch.
+To contribute you can try to find an [issue or enchancment][4] and try to implement it.
+Fork the project, implement the code, make tests, add yourself to the [contributors][5] list and send the PR to the master branch.

 ### Testing